Eleanore Ferranti Whitaker investigates and reports political opinions, supporting them with proven facts and research.

 Theodore Roosevelt once said, "Everything is un-American that tends either to government by a plutocracy or a mob."

-Supporting this is statement by another President, Dwight D. Eisenhower, "For this truth must be clear before us: Whatever America hopes to bring to the world, must first come to plass in the heart of America."
+Supporting this is a statement by president Dwight D. Eisenhower, "For this truth must be clear before us: Whatever America hopes to bring to the world, must first come to plass in the heart of America."

 Divide and Conquer to Destroy Democracy and Americanism

-It simply is not possible to live in any country of the world and not be influenced in some way by the enduring culture that has been deeply embedded by long, well cultivated history.
+It simply is not possible to live in any country of the world and not be influenced in some way by the enduring culture that has been deeply embedded by long, well-cultivated history.
 Thus, from this precipice of awareness, the United States is barely into its teens.
-And we all know how unruly teen age minds can be.
-We also know that like teens who cling to each other for peerage, today's citizenry cling to their own parochial cultures passed down by their ancestors.
+And we all know how unruly teenage minds can be.
+We also know that like teens who cling to each other for peerage, today's citizenry clings to their own parochial cultures passed down by their ancestors.
 This is what makes America the most different culture in the entire world.
-We blend together nationalities of our immigrants from virtually every country of the world.
+We blend together the nationalities of our immigrants from virtually every country of the world.

 So what is it that makes us Americans?
 For many of us who are dyed in the wool flag wavers, it is our very young history.
 Our early colonial settlers battled for freedom from the British King George and amazingly, without the grandiose military might, they won our freedom and created the Declaration of Independence as the writ of democracy that became the template of our government and our ideals of governance.